YuZhangIsCoding/LAMMPS_tools/examples/water_bulk/README.md

 Steps:

 1. Use Packmol to pack water molecules into a simulation box.
-This will generate a file bulk.pdb that contains the coordinates of 800 water molecules in a 3nm-long simulation box.
+This will generate bulk.pdb that contains the coordinates of 800 water molecules in a 3-nm-long simulation box.

     `packmol < pack_water.inp`